 Electricity

 Repair category 2

-Notes Aspects of the electrical installation are mixed with there being a semi-modern fuse box and skirting fitted sockets.
-The system should be checked by a registered electrician and upgraded as necessary.
-The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
+Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

 Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
-There is a gas meter box in the middle bedroom, although the meter has been removed.
-The location of the gas meter was not established and accordingly further information should be obtained to confirm the availability of the supply.